st8tikratio/Constitution_WG_2022/README.md

 # 2022 Cardano Constitution Working Group
-⚠️ This repo is currently being updaetd as of 07 Dec 2024 ⚠️
+⚠️ This repo is currently being updated as of 07 Dec 2024 ⚠️

 ---